18F/handbook/_pages/about-us/offices/washington-dc.md

 ## Weather

-Best source for understanding DC weather is the Washington Post's [Capital Weather Gang](www.washingtonpost.com/news/capital-weather-gang/), also on Twitter: [@capitalweather](https://twitter.com/capitalweather).
+A useful source for understanding DC weather is the Washington Post's [Capital Weather Gang](www.washingtonpost.com/news/capital-weather-gang/), also on Twitter: [@capitalweather](https://twitter.com/capitalweather).

 ## Evacuation procedures